 Access to global statistics, data, graphs and infographics.
 Statista provides detailed information on over 100 industries and 120 countries, as well as global companies and market trends.
 All data is available to download and Statista allows you to edit how your data is presented.

 All companies registered in the UK are required to register and deposit their accounts with Companies House.
 The basic information is free (address, directors, dates when accounts were filed, etc.), and their new Beta service allows you to see copies of many of the actual documents and accounts filed.

-Annual reports can often be found on company websites or other services but they are also available free on Key Note and PI Navigator (Perfect Information).
-Both of these subscription databases are on the Electronic Library.
+Annual reports can often be found on company websites or other services but they are also available free on Filings Expert; a database that can be accessed on the Electronic Library.